bjayanta/time-tracking-saas/readme.md

 - Show detail view of a task
 - Make it possible to edit tasks

+### Todo list for part 5
+- Add status to the tasks
+- Show the status together with the task title
+- Fix typo in class name in the task list
+- Show number of tasks in the project list
+- Create a new model for entries
+- Make it possible to register enteies on a task
+- Fix the registered time functions for project and task
+- Show entries on a task
+- Show total time in the task list
+- Make it possible to edit an entry
+- Make it possible to delete an entry
+- Import font awesome and add icons

 Credit goes to [Code With Stein](https://www.youtube.com/watch?v=Sdbh1uHwcrw&list=PLpyspNLjzwBkm7Y28Gma4F9hl2wpuypgp&index=2).

 Thanks